 Have you recently been in a car accident that left you with a fractured arm or leg?
 Did a loved one recently suffer a slip or fall that ended in a broken rib or hip?
 Are you struggling with a break, splinter, or crush injury that was the result of another person's negligence?
 If so, you may be able to take legal action against the at-fault party and collect damages for your pain!

-Call the Atlanta accident lawyers at Grant Law Office at (404) 995-3955 today and learn about your rights from one of our experienced litigators.
+Call the Atlanta bone fracture lawyers at Grant Law Office at (404) 995-3955 today and learn about your rights from one of our experienced litigators.
 Depending on the severity of the break, you or a loved one could be facing a lifetime of rehabilitation.
 But with proper legal representation and a successful claim, you could be compensated for:

 - Hospital bills